Museum of Maritime Pets

 In honor of the Americans with Disabilities Act's 25th anniversary in 2015, we visited and had an extensive interview with a live-aboard Service Dog and his owner.
 Service dogs and cats sail around the world to help their humans live fun and fulfilling lives.
 Many have blogs and websites.

-Our annual charity golf tournament held its fifth tournament last year, with an added Virtual Tournament option for people not living near Annapolis.
+Our annual charity golf tournament held its fifth and last tournament just prior to the pandemic, with an added Virtual Tournament option for people not living near Annapolis.

-Local artist Heidi Brotheron recently dedicated a painting to us.
-Maritime pets from many parts of the world are featured, and this image has been reproduced as notecards.
+Pennsylvania artist Heidi Brotheron dedicated a painting to us which features maritime pets from many parts of the world.
+It is her "folk art" concept of maritime pets in all seasons and from all continents.
+Her image has been reproduced as notecards.
 Visit our store for more details.

 Several summers ago, we interviewed Rosie, a black labrador who was the mascot of Coast Guard Station Annapolis.
-Rosie kept things moving smoothly at the Station, and also provided hospitality services!
-She has now retired with her long-time handler.
+Rosie kept things moving smoothly at the Station and also provided hospitality services!
+She retired with honors to spend her last happy years with her long-time handler.

 C.G.
 Station Annapolis mascot Rosie and Handler BM1 Abels